bytedance/sonic/README.md

 ### Pretouch

 Since Sonic uses [golang-asm](https://github.com/twitchyliquid64/golang-asm) as a JIT assembler, which is NOT very suitable for runtime compiling, first-hit running of a huge schema may cause request-timeout or even process-OOM.
-For better stability, we advise **using `PretouchMany()` for huge-schema or lantence-sensitive applications** before `Marshal()/Unmarshal()`.
+For better stability, we advise **using `PretouchMany()` for huge-schema or lantency-sensitive applications** before `Marshal()/Unmarshal()`.

 ```go
 import (